amtoaer

 install -D -m 755 $srcdir/domains $pkgdir/etc/wah/domains

-By default, this project will use the domain name "arch.wsl".
+By default, this project will use the domain name arch.wsl.
 If you need to customize it, you can edit the /etc/wah/domains file.
-For multiple custom domain names, please use a single space as the separator.
+For multiple custom domain names, please separate them with a single space.

 This project will automatically add the address of WSL to the bottom of the hosts file and update it every time WSL starts: